i2bc/b2forensics/reference_genomes/README.md

-Store in this directory the reference genomes of the species of interest.
+Store in the directory the reference genomes of the species of interest.